armanijohnny/MacProMiniHackintosh/README.md

 * [WhateverGreen](https://github.com/acidanthera/WhateverGreen/releases) - Used for graphics patching DRM, boardID, framebuffer fixes, etc, all GPUs benefit from this kext.
 * [smalltreeintel82576](https://github.com/khronokernel/SmallTree-I211-AT-patch/releases) - Ethernet for this motherboard to work.
 Required for I211 NICs, based off of the SmallTree kext but patched to support I211
 * [SMCAMDProcessor](https://github.com/trulyspinach/SMCAMDProcessor) - All the tools for CPU power and Temprature out there are made for Windows.
 There's nothing for Mac's with AMD since the real Mac's don't have AMD.
 I found this tool that allows for you to manage the power and monitor the AMD CPU.
 Once installed iStat's pro now reads the temp and they have a nice app that has much more data and management.
-* [Mac Pro Memory Disabler](https://github.com/IOIIIO/MacProMemoryNotificationDisabler/releases/) - Fix the "too much memory" error in the Memory tab of About This Mac.
+* [MacProMemoryNotificationDisabler](https://github.com/IOIIIO/MacProMemoryNotificationDisabler/releases/) - Fix the "too much memory" error in the Memory tab of About This Mac.
 Typically when you use SMBIOS MacPro7,1

 ## ACPI